 Finally, Table 6 shows what kind of additional information each social network supports.
-We refrain from providing a percentage for these fields, because this type of information is only available in a minority of the sampled cases.
+We refrain from providing a percentage for these fields, because this type of information is only available for a minority of the sampled cases.

-4.4 E-mail Fuzzing for Automated Guessing of User Profiles
+4.3 Automated Guessing of User Profiles

 While it is useful for the attacker to have access to e-mail lists that she can readily query, it is also interesting for her to automatically generate new e-mail addresses that she could then re-validate against the social networks.
-Using the e-mail fuzzer introduced earlier, we are able to generate addresses that we do not previously know, and verify their existence in social networks.
+Using the e-mail guesser as discussed earlier, we are able to generate addresses that we do not previously know, and verify their existence in social networks.
+By starting with 650 profiles and using straight-forward automated e-mail guessing techniques, we were able to identify the e-mails of about 20,000 users along with their associated profiles (a thirty-fold increase compared to the initial profile set).
+Hence, our experiment demonstrated that even if the attacker does not have access to a large e-mail database, by starting with a small set, she can still successfully guess addresses and identify thousands of new profiles.